menu

 Setting & Lifestyle

-Being a small town, Garysburg does not have a public transit system used by locals to get to and from work.
+Garysburg is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The overall education level of Garysburg is somewhat higher than in the average US city of 21.84%: 28.92% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Garysburg who are college-educated is somewhat higher than the average US community of 21.84%: 28.92% of adults in Garysburg have at least a bachelor's degree.

 The people who call Garysburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Garysburg residents report their race to be Black or African-American, followed by Native American.
 Important ancestries of people in Garysburg include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.